-You must know which implementation, which precision and which Mark of the Library you are using or intend to use.
-To find out which implementation, precision and Mark of the Library is available at your site, you can run a program which calls the NAG Library routine A00AAF (or A00AAE in most single precision implementations).
-This routine has no parameters; it simply outputs text to the NAG Library advisory message unit (see Section 2.4).
-An example of the output is:
+You must know which implementation, which precision and which mark of the Library you are using or intend to use.
+To find out which implementation, precision and mark of the Library is available at your site, you can run a program which calls the NAG Library routine A00AAF.